top of page

 Loel Guinness (heir of Guinness beer)

 Loel Guinness has written and produced a profoundly insightful and very readable, wonderfully edited and illustrated book on the Tibetan Bon Buddhism tradition (pictured above).
 Unfortunately, the Hardcover edition is over 180 euro, and no longer available in Europe.
 I bought it when it still was available.
 Should have bought two!
 But it is worth trying to get one as one of the most beautiful and eductaing coffee-table books ever.
+The book eists in the original long edition, and in a version that is more accessible to the broader public.
 Sadly, even the Kindle edition has an extraordinary Kindle price of 82 Euros.

-It´s interesting to take note of the cover differences between the hardcover and the Kindle edition: it seems to me, that the Kindle cover is more "psychedelic" than the traditional hardcover image.
+It´s interesting to take note of the cover differences between the two editionss: it seems to me, that the second cover is more "psychedelic" than the traditional hardcover image.
 The iconography of the Kindle edition clearly includes peacock feathers.
-Now, the peacock, as Mike Crawley mentions in his "The Secret Drugs of Buddhism", is a pointer to the Amanita Muscaria (fly agaric) mushroom, which according to some theories, through its mind expanding effects, lies at the basis of Buddhism.
+Now, the peacock, as Mike Crawley mentions in his "The Secret Drugs of Buddhism", is a pointer to the Amanita Muscaria (fly agaric) mushroom, which according to some theories, through its mind-expanding effects, lies at the basis of Buddhism.

 Guiness´ website gives away a few details of this biography.
 However, there are some other additional tidbits of an interesting life in the introduction to the above book.